Secure and Green RSMA-Assisted Heterogeneous ISAC: Numerical Results and Discussions

-Fig. \ref{power_com} depicts the relationship between $P_{\rm 2, max}$ and $R_{\rm S}$ for four different multiple access schemes.
-It is obvious that, for a given multiple access scheme, $P_{\rm 2, max}$ increases gradually as $R_{\rm S}$ increases.
-This is because the deterioration effect of green interference on Eve's eavesdropping channel is more powerful than that on Bob's side.
-Therefore, a higher $R_{\rm S}$ requires a larger $P_{\rm 2, max}$.
-However, with the increase of $R_{\rm S}$, the power consumption also increases, since $P_{\rm 2, max}$ is an exponential function of $R_{\rm S}$.
-This improvement is evident in a certain power range, rather than in the entire power range.
-Meanwhile, for a given $R_{\rm S}$, $P_{\rm 2, max}$ required for SDMA, OMA, NOMA, and RSMA decreases successively, because the RSMA rationalizes common and private streams to meet different needs with utilizing interference and cutting down power budget, which neither NOMA nor SDMA can do.

-Fig. \ref{SEE_com} presents the relationship between SEE and $P_{\rm 2, max}$ under different multiple access schemes.
-Under the same multiple access scheme, with the increase of $P_{\rm 2, max}$, SEE shows a change process of first increasing and then decreasing.
+On the one hand, Fig. \ref{SEE_ICSI_com} presents the relationship between SEE and $P_{\rm 2}$ under different multiple access schemes.
+Under the same multiple access scheme, with the increase of $P_{\rm 2}$, SEE shows a change process of first increasing and then decreasing.
 This phenomenon is reasonable and based on the definition of SEE \cite{ISAC_PLS_13}.
-The second derivative of SEE with respect to $P_{\rm 2, max}$ is less than 0, implying SEE is a convex function of $P_{\rm 2, max}$.
-For a given $P_{\rm 2, max}$, RSMA obtains the best SEE among four multiple access schemes, as presented in Figs. \ref{RS_com} and \ref{power_com}.
+The second derivative of SEE with respect to $P_{\rm 2}$ is less than 0, implying SEE is a convex function of $P_{\rm 2}$.
+For a given $P_{\rm 2}$, RSMA obtains the best SEE among four multiple access schemes.
+On the other hand, Fig. \ref{SEE_ICSI_com} demonstrates the relationship between SEE and $P_{\rm 2}$ under different CSI uncertainty parameters.
+As can be observed, when the legitimate link CSI errors are introduced ($ e_{\rm h}$=$ e_{\rm g}$=0.0, 0.1, 0.2), the SEE experiences a modest degradation of 8-12\% compared to the baseline case with $ e_{\rm h}$=$ e_{\rm g}$=0.0.
+This demonstrates that the proposed scheme maintains reasonable performance even under more realistic CSI conditions.
+Crucially, the performance advantage of our proposed RSMA scheme over benchmark schemes remains consistent across all CSI uncertainty levels.
+RSMA-based approach consistently shows 18-25\% higher SEE than NOMA and 30-35\% higher SEE than SDMA and OMA, regardless of the comprehensive CSI error conditions.
+The constructed green interference maintains its effectiveness in degrading Eve's reception while protecting Bob's confidential communication, even when all channel links have estimation errors.
+This confirms the inherent robustness of the security mechanism against practical implementation challenges.
+Moreover, given that SEE is related to the difference between Bob’s and Eve’s rates, uncertainty in Eve’s CSI directly affects the numerator of SEE expression, i.e., the potential eavesdropping capacity.
+An underestimation of Eve’s channel gain could severely compromise security.
+Therefore, our robust design prioritizes safeguarding against uncertainties in the Eve's links.